amkv/ft_printf/README.md

 # ft_printf
-implementation of ft_printf function on C language
+my implementation of printf function on C language

 # in progress